BambuReviews

 The Micro Lidar is Bambu Lab’s proprietary system for first-layer compensation and vibration calibration.
 It runs automatically before the first print and periodically thereafter.

-In practice: I have not touched bed leveling once in four months.
-The system handles it.
+In practice, reviewers report rarely touching bed leveling after setup; the system handles it.
 Whether it’s strictly necessary over a good manual probe (like the BLTouch) is debatable, but the user experience is dramatically better — you load filament and hit print.
+(When first layers do go wrong on a Bambu, it’s almost never leveling — our first-layer & calibration guide covers the real causes.)

-One caveat: on very fine-detail first layers (0.1mm layer height), the Lidar compensation sometimes over-corrects on my smooth PEI sheet.
-Switching to Bambu’s textured PEI eliminated this.
+One caveat reported by reviewers: on very fine-detail first layers (0.1mm layer height), the Lidar compensation sometimes over-corrects on smooth PEI sheets.
+Switching to Bambu’s textured PEI is reported to eliminate this.

 What Bambu Should Fix